BijanJohn/bijanjohn/docs/index.md

 ### Love is all that is real

 Love is all that is real<br>
-it shows up in greetings cards and text messages<br>
+it shows up in greetings cards and poetry open mics<br>
 hugs, smiles and gathering with delicious food<br>
 when asking how to improve<br>
 use more love, it is what is true<br>